G-20 leaders end summit by condemning Russia despite divisions - ExBulletin

 G-20 leaders end summit by condemning Russia despite divisions

-NUSA DUA, Indonesia — Members of the Group of 20 major economies ended their summit on Wednesday with a statement of strong condemnation of the war in Ukraine and a warning that the conflict is worsening an already fragile global economy.
+NUSA DUA, Indonesia (AP) — Members of the Group of 20 major economies ended their summit Wednesday with a statement of strong condemnation of the war in Ukraine and a warning that the conflict is worsening an already delicate global economy.

 The summit’s closing statement was remarkable because world leaders managed to highlight a denunciation of the war despite the divisions within the group, which includes not only Russia but also countries like China and India which have significant trade ties with Moscow and have stopped critical of the war.

-The use of the words most members was a telltale sign of the divisions, as was the recognition that there were other viewpoints and different assessments and that the G-20 is not the forum for resolving issues of security.
+The use of the words “most members” was a telltale sign of the divisions, as was the recognition that “there were other views and different assessments” and that the G-20 is “not the forum for resolving security issues”.

-Even so, the statement’s use of language drawn from a March UN resolution that deplored in the strongest terms the Russian Federation’s aggression against Ukraine and demanded its complete withdrawal and unconditional” of Ukrainian territory was a big breakthrough, according to John Kirton, director of the G20 research group.
+Even so, the statement’s use of language drawn from a March UN resolution that deplored “in the strongest terms the aggression of the Russian Federation against Ukraine” and demanded “its complete and unconditional withdrawal” from Ukrainian territory was a “big breakthrough”, according to John Kirton, director of the G20 research group.

 The conflict in Ukraine loomed large over the two-day summit held on the tropical island of Bali in Indonesia.